 The Pasco - Pinellas Fall Prevention Coalition works to raise community awareness about preventing falls among the county’s residents and visitors over 65 years old.

-Also visit WaterproofFL.com for more information about layers of protection around your pool.
+Visit WaterSmartFL.com for more information about the layers of protection around your pool.

 The injury Prevention Liaison can obtain data for local agencies and residents on various injuries, upon request.

 "We try non-violence for a week and when it doesn't work, we return to violence - which hasn't worked in hundreds of years."